Bookkeeping

 5. Intercompany agreements documented in writing

-6. Entity-level P&L generated monthly
+6. Business-level P&L generated monthly

 7. Consolidated view for overall financial health

-What Good Multi-Entity Bookkeeping Looks Like
+What Good Multi-Business Bookkeeping Looks Like

 When your books are clean, you can answer these questions in under 30 seconds: